DVC FIRPTA

 WHAT FORMS DO I HAVE TO SUBMIT?

 Depends on when you submit the forms.
 If you choose the easy way.
-Complete form N-288B applying for an Application for Withholding Certificate if you have no net income.
+Complete form 8288-B and the Declaration of Withholding form.
+If you have no net income.
 If you wait until after your transaction has closed, you will have to complete form N-288C and wait for 3 to 4 months to get your refund.

 THIS IS NOT A TAX